 Trend #3: Rethinking trust in a new era of data privacy

 What does this mean for traditional media and entertainment companies?
 In the personalized experience scenario, data provides the ability to deliver the most relevant content possible.
 This leads to deeper engagement, longer viewing time and improved brand loyalty.
-Keeping this data secure and in accordance to GDPR standards is mission critical when it comes to establishing and maintaining consumer trust.
+Keeping this data secure and in accordance with GDPR standards is mission-critical when it comes to establishing and maintaining consumer trust.

 As the Experience Economy continues to drive the media and entertainment landscape, the appetite for more and increasingly diverse content will not abate.
 The challenge is getting it to the right audience, at the right time, on the right device, with the right monetization model.
 Microsoft deeply understands these market trends and is the only neutral, secure, and globally scalable platform cloud that does not compete with traditional media companies.

 I’m looking forward to supporting our media and entertainment customers and digital ecosystem with technology and solutions that enable them to run, grow, and expand their rapidly transforming businesses!